Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £120–400/night | Location: 199–206 High Holborn, Holborn

-The Hoxton Hotels (the creative London-founded hotel group — now global with 40+ properties) is at its most central in the Holborn property — the extraordinary design, the excellent Hubbard & Bell restaurant (the finest hotel all-day dining in central London), and the excellent value for the central London position.
+The Hoxton Hotels (the creative London-founded hotel group — now global with 40+ properties) is at its most central in the Holborn property — smart design, the excellent Hubbard & Bell restaurant (all-day hotel dining that no other central London property matches), and strong value for such a central position.

 The South Bank and East London